SrisittikumChanintorn/False-Signal-Detection-in-Trading-with-ML/README.md

    - Develop rules to filter out unreliable trade signals from machine learning models.

 9. **Trading Performance Evaluation:**
-   - Evaluate the trading performance on unseen data using technical indicators, decision tree, random forest, and naive bayes, and compare the results with the buy & hold strategy and benchmark.
+   - Evaluate the trading performance on unseen data using technical indicators, decision tree and random forest and compare the results with the buy & hold strategy and benchmark.

 ---